pagkly/Zed/Investopedia4/What Is the Free Rider Problem.md

 -   Government addresses the problem by collecting and distributing tax dollars to subsidize public services.
 Theoretically, taxes are proportionate to income, so fair cost-sharing can be achieved.
 -   Communities can turn their public resource into a private or club resource, charging dues to make sure everyone who uses it contributes to it.
 -   Communities can impose a small fee on everyone.
-This will limit over-consumption and, over time, may even spur altruistic behavior.
+This [[Will|will]] limit over-consumption and, over time, may even spur altruistic behavior.
 That is, many people may like the idea of making a small contribution to a resource that they use.